anandbaburajan/wordamour/README.md

    width="40px"
 />

 Wordamour is a personalised word search puzzle for your special someone.
-[Create yours](https://wordamour.com)!
+[Create one](https://wordamour.com)!

 <img
    src="./public/meta.png"
    alt="Wordamour meta image"
-   style="border-radius: 10px;"
 />

 ## Get in touch